EPA Head Scott Pruitt Chooses Big Business Over Climate Change Science [Opinion]

 “I think that measuring with precision human activity on the climate is something very challenging to do and there’s tremendous disagreement about the degree of impact, so no, I would not agree that it’s a primary contributor to the global warming that we see.

-However, the EPA’s stance on climate change is crystal clear, as the Guardian reports.
+However, the EPA’s stance on climate change is crystal clear, as The Guardian reports:

 “This stance puts Pruitt at odds with his own agency, which states on its website that carbon dioxide is the ‘primary greenhouse gas that is contributing to recent climate change’.
 This finding is backed by Nasa, which calls CO2 ‘the most important long-lived ‘forcing’ of climate change’.

 Although Pruitt’s history of climate change denial isn’t new, the idea that he’s focused on doing the job he’s sworn to do is ludicrous.
-As reported by the New York Times, Pruitt has strong ties with major oil, gas, and electric companies, according to over 6,000 pages of emails that were made public in February.
+As reported by the New York Times, Pruitt has strong ties with major oil, gas, and electric companies according to over 6000 pages of emails that were made public in February:

 “The totality of the correspondences captures just how much at war Mr. Pruitt was with the E.P.A. and how cozy he was with the industries that he is now charged with policing.”